Warming center: Alternative sites

-Determination to activate warming centers
+Decision to activate warming centers

 Warming centers are generally opened for only a few days at a time based on the conditions of the area, although some are open for specific portion of the year when weather conditions are adverse.

 The city of Chicago opens its shelters from December 1 to March 1 each year, as well as any other times the temperature drops below freezing.

-The city of Portland, Oregon, uses a more complex formula to determine when to open shelters; factors include wet or dry conditions, the night's predicted low, the three-day trend of lows, sustained wind speed, and whether snow is on the ground or predicted to fall.
+The city of Portland, Oregon uses a more complex formula to determine when to open shelters; factors include wet or dry conditions, the night's predicted low, the three-day trend of lows, sustained wind speed, and whether snow is on the ground or predicted to fall.

 Activation is generally a centralized decision based upon what is termed either an algorithm, or, in other jurisdictions, an activation trigger.
 Lane County, Oregon utilizes an elaborate system of tiered readiness levels in collaboration with the American Red Cross.
 They refer to these levels as their "alert status", ranging from fair weather outlook status to standby, watch and finally activate.